SI-RISCV/e200_opensource/README.md

 Release History
 -----------------------------
+#### May 15, 2018

+    -- The 3rd official release, please clone this version if you want to use it or reclone it (if you already cloned the earlier-test version).
+    -- Compared with earlier-test version, main updates includes:
+       ---- Fixed a Typo in a source file (in rtl/e203/core/e203_exu_decocde.v)
+       ---- Fixed a Tied-to-zero issue in source files (in rtl/e203/perips/sirv_qspi_physical_*.v)
+              * This is original freedom-e310 chisel generated QSPI file, which have a bug in Quad-mode (the 4th data enable signal was tied to zero), fix it here

 #### Jan 13, 2018

     -- The 2nd official release, please clone this version if you want to use it